adult wearing a green lanyard standing in front of a book display

 Check it Out

-National AccessABILITY Week, taking place from May 25 to 31, is a time to recognize the contributions of Canadians with disabilities and to highlight the importance of accessibility and inclusion in all areas of life.
+National AccessABILITY Week (NAAW), taking place from May 31 to June 6, is a time to recognize the contributions of Canadians with disabilities and to highlight the importance of accessibility and inclusion in all areas of life.

 Let’s keep working together to make the library a place where everyone belongs.
 Learn more about Accessibility Services at BPL.